Metro area air quality · 2025

 Health Impact Assessment

-The Las Vegas-Henderson-Paradise, NV metro area's air quality is rated Very Poor based on 24.6% good air days.
-There were 1 unhealthy days in 2024 when outdoor activity should be limited.
+The Las Vegas-Henderson-Paradise, NV metro area's air quality is rated Poor based on 31.0% good air days.
+No unhealthy air days were recorded in 2025.

-Air quality is acceptable most days, but 39 days reached "Unhealthy for Sensitive Groups" and peak AQI reached 170.
+Air quality is acceptable most days, but 26 days reached "Unhealthy for Sensitive Groups".
 Sensitive groups should monitor real-time conditions at AirNow.gov.

 How does the Las Vegas-Henderson-Paradise, NV metro compare?